-Performance outcomes Acceptable outcomes Applicant response (b) not located adjacent to premises used for sensitive uses.
-PO9 Tourist developments include recreational and ancillary services and facilities for the enjoyment of guests.
-AO9.1 Development which includes accommodation for tourists incorporates a mix of the following recreational and ancillary services and facilities: (a) swimming pools; (b) tennis courts; (c) barbecue areas; (d) outdoor lounging / recreation areas; (e) restaurants / bars; (f) tourist-focussed shopping; (g) tour booking office; (h) spa / health clubs.
-Proposal complies.
-Refer to Architectural Plans prepared by Glenn & Powell and Wolveridge Architects.
-AO9.2 Any commercial services or facilities incorporated into a tourist development are small scale and predominantly service inhouse guests only.
-AO9.3 Where a commercial service or facility offers services to persons over and above inhouse guests, the commercial component provides on-site car parking for 50% of the floor area available for use in accordance with the relevant requirements of the Parking and access code.
-Proposal complies.
-Proposed Food and Drink Outlet is of a small scale and is primarily aimed at servicing in-house guests.
-Refer to Traffic Engineering Report prepared by Traffix Group.
-PO10 New lots contain a minimum area of 1000m .
+Performance outcomes Acceptable outcomes Applicant response Tourist developments include recreational and ancillary services and facilities for the enjoyment of guests.
+Development which includes accommodation for tourists incorporates a mix of the following recreational and ancillary services and facilities: (a) swimming pools; (b) tennis courts; (c) barbecue areas; (d) outdoor lounging / recreation areas; (e) restaurants / bars; (f) tourist-focussed shopping; (g) tour booking office; (h) spa / health clubs.
+AO9.2 Any commercial services or facilities incorporated into a tourist development are small scale and predominantly service in- house guests only.
+N/A AO9.3 Where a commercial service or facility offers services to persons over and above in- house guests, the commercial component provides on-site car parking for 50% of the floor area available for use in accordance with the relevant requirements of the Parking and access code.
+N/A PO10 New lots contain a minimum area of 1000m .
 AO10 No acceptable outcomes are prescribed.
 N/A PO11 New lots have a minimum road frontage of 20 metres.
 AO11 No acceptable outcomes are prescribed.
+N/A PO12 New lots contain a 25 metre x 20 metre rectangle.
+AO12 No acceptable outcomes are prescribed.
 N/A

-Performance outcomes Acceptable outcomes Applicant response PO12 A012 N/A New lots contain a 25 metre x 20 metre rectangle.
-No acceptable outcomes are prescribed.